|

 vision of an arts-and-crafts dwelling, set apart by the fact that one of them actually trained to design just such buildings.
 The outcome was sufficiently compelling that the couple occupied it happily for a lifetime.

-Century Bungalow.
-It aims to convey some of the things learned via the researching and writing of the blog, and points to issues that have evolved or changed over the course of
+What follows is commentary on the nine posts that comprise Century Bungalow.
+It aims to convey some of the things learned from researching and writing the blog, and points to issues that have evolved or changed over the course of the centennial year.

 1. An arts-and-crafts